 Have an endpoint.
 Similarly, to avoid unproductive tangents and circular discussions, establish an end time in advance-and adjourn the meeting when you reach it.

 Preempt debate.
 Resolve non-controversial items through "general consent" or "unanimous consent."
-Under this method, the presiding officer asks, "Is there any objection to...?"-for example, "Is there any objection to ending debate?"
+Under this method, the presiding officer asks, "Is there any objection to...?" (for example, "Is there any objection to ending debate?").
 If no one objects, debate is closed.
-If a member objects, you can resolve the matter with a motion and vote.
+If a member objects, the matter can be resolved with a motion and vote.
 Otherwise, you can use general consent to adopt reports and motions, approve minutes, and end debate.
-In fact, try to place a "consent agenda" near the start of the meeting that includes all non-controversial items, such as adoption of the minutes.
+In fact, you may wish to place a "consent agenda" near the start of the meeting that includes all non-controversial items.
 Any member can request that an item be removed from the consent agenda and placed on the regular agenda for consideration and vote.
 The remaining consent-agenda items are then unanimously approved as a unit without discussion.

 Encourage and equalize participation.
 Discussion at meetings is often monopolized by a single person, but several formal parliamentary rules are designed to prevent this.
 For example, no one should speak a second time while there are members who wish to speak a first time.
 Ask, "Is there anyone who wishes to speak for [or against] the motion who has not yet spoken?"
 If a member has not participated during a discussion, your presiding officer might even ask, "Mary, do you have any thoughts on this matter?"
 If you're following formal procedure—such as during a particularly controversial issue—once a member has spoken twice to a motion, he or she is finished on that motion for the day.